jacksund/simmate/docs/getting_started/installation/quick_start.md

 1. Download and install [anaconda](https://www.anaconda.com/products/distribution)

     !!! warning
-        Anaconda requires a license if you work at a company with >200 employees.
+        Anaconda requires a license if you work at a company with >200 employees (academic instituitions exlcuded).
 If this applies to you, download [miniforge](https://github.com/conda-forge/miniforge) instead, which is free & open-source for everyone.
-The conda commands below will be the same, even with miniforge.
+The conda commands below will be the same.

 2. Set up a conda environment, install Simmate within it, and activate it
 ``` shell